 Movie and TV acting versus Theater acting

-Theater acting is considered, in some circles, to be more prestigious than film and TV acting.
+The theater is considered, in some circles, to be more prestigious than film and TV acting.
 But, working on a movie and TV show is more lucrative than any other production.
 A stage actor may have to work on their craft for years before he or she can be the lead in a hit Broadway play.
 But, acting on a TV show or film can launch your career overnight.
-Film and television shows can be broadcast over and over again throughout the world, appearing in a film or TV show puts your face in front of millions of people on a daily basis for several years.
-More people know the names of actors who appear in sitcoms and movies than they do their own political representatives.
+Film and television shows can be broadcast over and over again throughout the world, appearing in a movie or TV show put your face in front of millions of people daily for several years.
+More people know the names of actors who appear in sitcoms and movies than they do their political representatives.

-Besides increasing the chances of making more money, film and TV acting offers the chance to make more money than theater acting.
-One hit movie can allow for an actor to make more money in one movie than a theater’s actor entire career.
+Besides increasing the chances of making more money, film and TV acting offers the opportunity to make more money than theater acting.
+One hit movie can allow for an actor to make more money in one film than a theater actor’s entire career.

 Film and television acting occurs in segments and scenes.
-Unlike theater where actors entire story from start to finish every night.
-As a film or TV actor, you may spend an entire day shooting only a few scenes, and theres a good chance that your worst takes will be edited out of the final version.
-However, as a theater actor, nothing can hide bad acting.
+Unlike Theater where actors entire story from start to finish every night.
+As a film or TV actor, you may spend a full day shooting only a few scenes, and there’s a good chance an editor will remove that your worst take out of the final version.
+However, as a theater actor, nothing can hide lousy acting.
 As a film or television actor, looks are everything with talent being secondary to how you look.

-It is important to note that not all actors in theater can make the transition to film and television, and the same applies for TV actors trying to make it into theater.
-Theater actors may find performing for a camera boring while, TV actors may find theater acting far more demanding.
+It is important to note that not all actors in Theater can make the transition to film and television, and the same applies to TV actors trying to make it into Theater.
+Theater actors may find performing for a camera boring while; TV actors may find Theater acting far more demanding.

-Film and TV actors must perform for a camera, they don’t have the opportunity to see what works for audiences and what doesn’t.
-For instance, if you are acting in a comedy, you don’t know have any idea what is funny and what’s not until the film is actually released.
+Film and TV actors must perform for a camera; they don’t have the opportunity to see what works for audiences and what doesn’t.
+For instance, if you are acting in a comedy, you don’t know have any idea what is funny and what’s not until the film is released.
 Many sitcoms try to make this better by filming in front of a live studio audience.
-To compensate for the lack of an audience, film and TV actors often perform teh same scene over and over again with several changes in acting, blocking or attitude.
+To compensate for the lack of an audience, film and TV actors often perform the same scene over and over again with several changes in acting, blocking, or attitude.
 Then the director will choose the best scene to use.
-Often times, film and TV acting often gives actor the chance to experiment more freely with their acting.
+Often, film and TV acting gives the actor the chance to experiment more freely with their acting.

 How to improve your skills as a TV and film actor

-Acting in film and television requires several set of skills.
-Here several every actor must master:
+Acting in film and television requires several sets of skills.
+Here several, every actor must master:

-- Know how to act for the camera
+- Know how to work for the camera

 - Know how to act scenes when they are out of order

 In film and TV acting, you don’t have a live audience giving you feedback.
-Instead, you have camera, the director, and the camera operator, and a few extras from time to time.
-This means you need to use your imagination and pretend.
-To help you “play to the camera” keep this in mind.
+Instead, you have a camera, the director, and the camera operator, and a few extras from time to time, which means you need to use your imagination and pretend.
+To help you “play to the camera,” keep this in mind.